 Given that the encounter-based EHR is the principal electronic interface most clinicians use today, the path to improved data-driven outcomes is likely to be, at least for the foreseeable future, through the EHR.
-However, most of the rich array of data analytics, machine learning, predictive analytics, and wellness applications that can drive the target outcomes won’t exist within the EHR.
+However, most of the rich array of data analytics, data analytics, predictive analytics, and wellness applications that can drive the target outcomes won’t exist within the EHR.
 As an encounter-based transactional system, the EHR has not been designed to support real-time, point-of-care clinical decision support and analysis from a range of sources; to do so, health systems must integrate the EHR with many other digital resources.
 Given the limitations of traditional EHRs, interoperability is top of mind for both health system executives and policy makers.

 At its core interoperability is about aggregating the rich data that health plans, health systems, vendors, and patients generate through EHRs, analytic systems, biometric monitoring, and other digital systems, and leveraging that data to improve patient diagnosis and treatment.
 The focus of interoperability is the point of care, where clinicians can maximize these technologies’ impact.